SeePetulaCode/SeePetulaCode/README.md

 ------

 I am a big fan of Human-Computer Interaction and it’s future.
 In general, I am fascinated by people and how they interact with products, services, experiences, each other and the world.
-I will pursue a career that involves prototyping, engineering, and HCI.

 Always interested in nonprofit/for-good projects.